 Interestingly, this culture of opinionated journalism that now provides the backbone of a cable news station's ratings may also prove to be their downfall.
 Walter Cronkite was "the most trusted man in America" and was therefore the face of the news.
 But can any one of the many current cable anchors make the same claim to trustworthiness?

-To learn more about how TV has affected society, check out the links on the next page.
+To learn more about how TV has affected society, check out the links below.